Trinity College: Statistics

 -

-Tucker Swanson McNear Carlson is an American conservative political commentator and conspiracy theorist who hosted the nightly political talk show Tucker Carlson Tonight on Fox News from 2016 to 2023.
-Since his contract with Fox News was terminated, he has hosted Tucker on X and The Tucker Carlson Show.
-An advocate of President Donald Trump, Carlson has been described as "perhaps the highest-profile proponent of Trumpism", "the most influential voice in right-wing media, without a close second," and a leading voice of white grievance politics.
+Tucker Swanson McNear Carlson is an American right-wing political activist and commentator who hosts Tucker on X and The Tucker Carlson Show. since 2023.
+He previously hosted the nightly political talk show Tucker Carlson Tonight on Fox News from 2016 to 2023 when his contract with Fox News was terminated.
+An advocate of President Donald Trump, Carlson has been described as a high-profile proponent of Trumpism, and an influential voice in right-wing media.

 -